nanoby7e/ChainForge/README.md

 - `Enter` — add selected gadget to chain
 - `a` — add all current results to chain

-Search by address as well as ASM — enter `0x10012f97` or a partial `10012f` to look up gadgets by address.
+Search by address as well as ASM — enter a full address or a partial to find gadgets by location.

 The intro screen includes a regex quick-start guide and points to the RegEx CheatSheet tab for pre-built patterns.